Bushcraft and Survival Courses in Morocco

 Expect to have many emotions during this week, allow yourself to process them and accept them.
 The desert can have a profound effect and can change your life and how you perceive it.

 Day 8: Return to Marrakech

 Depart early for Ouarzazate and back over the High Atlas to Marrakech.
-Once again there will be opportunity for stops en route to eat etc.
+Once again there will be an opportunity for stops en route to eat etc.

 There are flights out of Marrakech that evening, but should you wish to stay on we can arrange additional days for you with accommodation.